lscsoft/pcat/README.txt

 For usage GMM.py -h and PCA.py -h.

+This can be also loaded in python using the following python code:

+> import pickle
+> with open("database.list", "rb") as f:
+>   database = pickle.load(f)

+if the database is from time domain analysis,

-Output files can be merged using database.py (call with -h for help).
+".list" files can be merged using database.py (call with -h for help).